-'Learn to share': Seymour sets out what he wants from National

-Act would demand reversals of Three Waters, the Māori Health Authority, the Public Interest Journalism Fund, the Zero Carbon Act, and Fair Pay Agreements among others.

-It also wants to overturn the ban on oil and gas exploration, and repeal the provision for Oranga Tamariki requiring it to consider a child's iwi as the first preference for placing a child.
+Act demands Covid response inquiry, would scrap Three Waters if in power

+He said Act's hopes of a two-party government were now in reach.

+"That doesn't mean we're there, just that we're closer than we've been before.
+Not only do we have a strong chance of the Government changing, we have every chance of being an indispensable part of the new one."

-In most recent polls, Act and National have been on level pegging or just ahead of the Labour-Greens combination – and in some polls Te Pāti Māori has been the kingmaker.
+In recent polls, Act and National have been on level pegging or just ahead of the Labour-Greens combination – and in some polls Te Pāti Māori has been the kingmaker.

 Seymour said a National-Act Government would be different to the arrangements National had known in the past, when it worked with a combination of Act, United Future and the Māori Party.
-Act would be more powerful than before.

 "We won't allow National to lazily roll over Labour's policies like it has in governments gone by.
 National will need to learn how to share with a larger and more powerful coalition partner than it's had before."

-"There's no point beating Labour just to babysit their policies; their bad ideas need to go, and voters deserve to know they're going."
+"There's not point beating Labour just to babysit their policies; their bad ideas need to go, and voters deserve to know they're going."

+His 100-day wishlist included reversals of Three Waters, the Māori Health Authority, the Public Interest Journalism Fund, the Zero Carbon Act, and Fair Pay Agreements among others.

+It also wanted to overturn the ban on oil and gas exploration, and repeal the provision for Oranga Tamariki requiring it to consider iwi as the first preference for placing a child.

 The 100-day plan also calls to reinstate 90-day trials, charter schools and the three strikes policy – all policies which were put in place under the previous National Government, and which it still supports.

-National Party leader Christopher Luxon has committed to bringing back charter schools, and recently visited one in London.
+National Party leader Christopher Luxon has committed to bringing back charter schools, recently visiting one in London.

 Act's other 100 day proposals include scrapping the bright line test and reinstating interest deductibility for property investors, and putting in place a flatter tax structure with only two brackets.